nma76/libjl/styleguide.md

 # Testing

-Every public function should have at least one unit test.
+Every public libjl function should have at least one unit test.

-Include:
+Tests should cover:

 - normal case
-- boundary conditions
+- empty or boundary conditions
-- failure case
+- failure or null cases where applicable

 ---

 # Philosophy

-Build simple functions.

-Build reusable functions.

-Only introduce abstractions after duplication appears.

-Assembly should remain readable by a human.
+Keep the assembly readable by a human.

+Prefer:

+- small focused functions
+- straightforward control flow
+- explicit sections and labels
+- reusable helpers over dense micro-optimizations

+The code in this repository favors clarity first, with macros and structure used to keep the sources maintainable.